Aditya233/Hostlers.in/README.md

-# Hostlers.in
+# premnagar-hostel-website

-Website used for promotion of hostels in Premnagar, Dehradun, India
+This website was built for the promotion of hostels in premnagar, dehradun, India.